daanyal-23/kasparro-ai-agentic-content-generation-system-syed-daanyal/docs/projectdocumentation.md

 The system must:

--Use only the information explicitly provided in the input JSON
+- Use only the information explicitly provided in the input JSON

--Guarantee zero hallucinations
+- Guarantee zero hallucinations

--Produce strict JSON output conforming to fixed schemas
+- Produce strict JSON output conforming to fixed schemas

--Follow clean, modular AI engineering practices
+- Follow clean, modular AI engineering practices

--Support deterministic reproducibility (same input → same output)
+- Support deterministic reproducibility (same input → same output)

 The system must operate **only on provided input facts**, introduce **no external or invented information**, and follow clear software engineering principles such as modularity, deterministic behavior, maintainability, and testability.
 All outputs must be strictly structured JSON — not prose.